jasonaaronwilson/omni-c/README.md

-Although not exactly a collection in the traditional sense, `buffer_t`, is similar to an array of bytes that automatically grows, and can be used consistently for a variety of purposes such as building strings (like StringBuilder in Java).
+Although not exactly a collection in the traditional sense, `buffer_t`, is similar to an array of bytes that automatically grows, and is used consistently for a variety of purposes such as building strings (like StringBuilder in Java).
 You can even printf into a buffer_t though we think you'll prefer string interpolation more (they still use buffer_t underneath).

 Unlike the C standard library, everything added to Omni C uses very readable names.

-I'm using the precursor library called c-armyknife-lib to write omni-c and low-level memory curruption is now very rare.
-While C++ can probably argue the same, you can use Omni C when a C++ compiler isn't available but unlike C++, there is quite a bit less magic going on (no move semantics, etc.)

 ## Features

 1. forward declarations and a particular declaration order is not necessary (though allowed and verified...)
-1. a much more sane type declaration syntax (especially convenient for things like functions: `fn_t<void,uint64_t*>*` is much easier to read than the C equivalent so much less need for typedefs!) built-in cast() operator to make casting more readable too.
+1. options for more readable type declarations (especially convenient for things like functions: `fn_t<void,uint64_t*>*` is much easier to read than the C equivalent so much less need for typedefs!) built-in cast() operator to make casting more readable too (or at least easier to locate since cast's are a source of unsafe C).
 1. overloaded functions (these are technically already available in clang but you don't need to use an attribute, etc.)
 1. syntactic sugar - method call/chaining syntax (so code might look